Exciting times to be a Mansfield Town fan, says Stags Supporters Association chairman

 The chairman of one of Mansfield Town’s supporters groups believes the Stags could get promotion this season thanks to the Steve Evans effect.

-Evans, the experienced former Leeds United and Rotherham United boss, took over from Andy Murray in November with the Stags 18th after a run of just one win in 11 matches.
+Evans, the experienced former Leeds United and Rotherham United boss, took over from Adam Murray in November with the Stags 18th after a run of just one win in 11 matches.

 Since then he has transformed the side in his 11 league matches in charge (before Saturday’s trip to Barnet), winning five and taking the Stags up to 10th.